Dragon Ball Z: Ratings

+Merchandise

-MerchandisingDragon Ball Z merchandise was a success prior to its peak American interest, with more than $3 billion in sales from 1996 to 2000.
+Dragon Ball Z merchandise was a success prior to its peak American interest, with more than $3 billion in sales from 1996 to 2000.
 In 1996, Dragon Ball Z grossed $2.95 billion in merchandise sales worldwide.
-As of January 2012, Dragon Ball Z grossed $5 billion in merchandise sales worldwide.
+By January 2012, Dragon Ball Z grossed $5 billion in merchandise sales worldwide.

 In 1998, Animage-ine Entertainment, a division of Simitar, announced the sale of Chroma-Cels, mock animation cels to capitalize on the popularity of Dragon Ball Z. The original sale was forecasted for late 1998, but were pushed back to January 12, 1999.

 In 2000, MGA Entertainment released more than twenty toys, consisting of table-top games and walkie-talkies.
 Irwin Toy released more than 72 figures consisting of 2-inch and 5 inch action figures, which became top-selling toys in a market dominated by the Pokémon Trading Card Game.
 Irwin Toys would release other unique Dragon Ball Z toys including a battery powered Flying Nimbus Cloud which hovered without touching the ground and a die-cast line of vehicles with collector capsules.
-In June 2000, Burger King had a toy promotion which would see 20 million figurines; Burger King bore the cost of the promotion which provided free marketing for Funimation.
+In June 2000, Burger King had a toy promotion which would see 20 million figures; Burger King bore the cost of the promotion which provided free marketing for Funimation.
 The Halloween Association found Dragon Ball Z costumes to be the fourth most popular costumes in their nationwide survey.

 In December 2002, Jakks Pacific signed a three-year deal for licensing Dragon Ball Z toys, which was possible because of the bankruptcy of Irwin Toy.
 Jakks Pacific's Dragon Ball Z 5-inch figures were cited as impressive for their painting and articulation.

 In 2010, Toei closed deals in Central and South American countries which included Algazarra, Richtex, Pil Andina, DTM, Doobalo and Bondy Fiesta.
 In 2012, Brazil's Abr-Art Bag Rio Comercio Importacao e Exportacao closed a deal with Toei.